Skip navigation

 Osteomalacia

 Osteomalacia is softening of the bones.
-It most often occurs because of a problem with vitamin D, which helps your body absorb calcium.
+It most often occurs because of a problem that leads to vitamin D deficiency, which helps your body absorb calcium.
 Your body needs calcium to maintain the strength and hardness of your bones.

 In children, the condition is called rickets.